selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

 * Fork the ticket demo
 * install into an existing project

-The ticket demo has some ready examples complex relationships in the model so this can be a good bet for those who want to delve in quickly.
+The ticket demo has some ready examples of complex relationships in the model so this can be a good bet for those who want to delve in quickly.
 If you already know amorphic or want to take a more methodical approach or already have some existing code then installing Amorphic as an npm is best:

     npm install amorphic

-Amorphic is based on connect middleware and it it creates an app, does everything it needs and then listens for http requests.
+Amorphic is based on connect middleware.
+It creates a connect applicaiton and listens on it.
+All you need in your app.js is to call amorphic:

     require('amorphic').listen(__dirname, sessionStore, preSessionCallback, postSessionCallback);